DinMo

 • It generates a complex network of pipelines and workflows that aren't scalable.

-• As workflows become complex, users need knowledge of APIs, negating the "no-code" benefit, as business teams will need help from data teams.
+• As workflows become complex, users require knowledge of APIs, negating the 'no-code' benefit, as functional teams will depend on assistance from data teams.

 • It’s not designed for large-volume batch updates (or is extremely costly if you do so)